Fanis987/GameDevEssentials-QuestSystem/README.md

 (4-5 min read)
 A collection of classes to create an in-game quest system.
 The package is compatible with **Godot 4.4 / .Net 8.0**
-**Suggested use**: Get the nuget package or simply copy-paste-addProjectRef
+**Suggested use**: Package latest version into a nuget package or simply copy-paste the classes to your project

 **Main Structure of the System**
 Key entities: Objective, StagePath, QuestStage, Quest
 - A Quest is made from one or more stages.
 - Each stage is made up from one or more stage paths.
-- Each stage path indicates the next stage unlocked upon its completion. (aka quest branching)
+- Each stage path indicates the next stage unlocked upon its completion. (aka branching)
+  Note: Stage paths are connected with a logical 'OR', since they lead to different outcomes
 - A stage path consists of one or more objectives.
-- A stage path can be normal. (all objectives must be completed)
+- A stage path can be normal. (all its objectives must be completed)
-- Or selective (only one objective must be competed)
+- Or selective (only one of its objectives must be completed)

+**Example schematic of a short quest with some branching:**

 ![Image showing the steps above](images/quest-sch.PNG)